Sydney Thomas is coming to judge startups at Disrupt – TechCrunch

 Before Precursor Ventures hired Sydney Thomas, the firm was running its operations out of founder Charles Hudson’s inbox, the investor recently recalled.
 Thomas was hired specifically to do the operational work of bringing a solo GP fund, with less than $5 million in committed capital, to a more organized place — and that’s exactly what Thomas has done.
 Which is why we’re honored to have Thomas, a celebrated investor, philanthropist, podcaster and community advocate, attend TechCrunch Disrupt 2021 as a judge for our Startup Battlefield competition.

-A graduate of the Haas School of Business at Berkeley in 2016, Thomas is now cutting checks as a principal at Precursor, where she focuses her time on investing and supporting pre-seed companies democratizing access to products and services for what Thomas calls the “mass market economy”.
+A graduate of the Haas School of Business at Berkeley in 2016, Thomas is now cutting checks as a principal at Precursor, where she focuses her time on investing and supporting pre-seed companies democratizing access to products and services for what Thomas calls the “mass market economy.”
 Thomas also founded and hosts the “Be About It” podcast, where she profiles companies that fit the thesis.
-All of this complements a full extracurricular schedule that includes working on a list of investors committed to backing Black and LatinX founders called “The Interrupters” and serving on the Advisory Board of Invanti — a startup generator in the Midwest.
+All of this complements a full extracurricular schedule that includes working on a list of investors committed to backing Black and LatinX founders called “The Interrupters” and serving on the advisory board of Invanti — a startup generator in the Midwest.
 In 2020, she was honored to receive the Champion of Justice Award from Esq.
 Apprentice, an Oakland-based nonprofit that creates alternative pathways to legal careers.

 The Startup Battlefield competition has been the launchpad for hundreds of startups at Disrupt, including Dropbox, Cloudflare, Fitbit and more.
 If you are interested in throwing in your hat to compete, applications are open now!
 Thomas joins a number of other seasoned investors as a judge at the show.
 You should be there as well and can get your ticket to attend for less than $100 for a limited time.
 Get your pass today!